Jira is used by development teams around the world. But using Jira on its own might not be enough for your team.

 Jira fits into three of the five phases of the product development.

-Jira does not play a role in the concept stage.
+Jira doesn't play a role in the concept stage.

-Jira does not play a role in the feasibility stage.
+Jira doesn't play a role in the feasibility stage.

-Jira can manage defects in this stage and track them as they are resolved.
+Jira manages defects in this stage and tracks them as they are resolved.

 4 Disadvantages of Using Jira Alone

 - Lack of connections between issues and other development artifacts.